adafruit/Adafruit-Standalone-Capacitive-Sensor-PCB/README.md

 <a href="http://www.adafruit.com/products/1374"><img src="assets/1374.jpg?raw=true" width="275px"></a>&nbsp;
 <a href="http://www.adafruit.com/products/1375"><img src="assets/1375.jpg?raw=true" width="275px"></a><br />

 Breakout boards for stand-alone capacitive touch sensors.
-These are the simplest ways to create projects with capacitive touch sensors.
+These are the simplest ways to create projects with capacitive touch.
 No microcontroller is required here - just power with 1.8 to 5.5VDC.
-When a capacitive load is detected (e.g. a person touches one of the conductive contacts) the corresponding LED on the right lights up and the output pin goes low.
+When a capacitive load is detected (e.g. a person touches one of the conductive contacts) the corresponding LED lights up and the output pin goes low.

 Format is EagleCAD schematic and board layout